pallets/click/docs/quickstart.rst

 Screencast and Examples
 -----------------------

-There is a screencast available which shows the basic API of click and how to build simple applications with it.
+There is a screencast available which shows the basic API of Click and how to build simple applications with it.
 It also explores how to build commands with subcommands.

 *   `Building Command Line Applications with Click
     <https://www.youtube.com/watch?v=kNke39OZ2k0>`_

-Examples of click applications can be found in the documentation as well as in the GitHub repository together with readme files:
+Examples of Click applications can be found in the documentation as well as in the GitHub repository together with readme files:

 *   ``inout``: `File input and output